 - Content deadline management.
 It’s easy to lose track of who’s working on what with never-ending list views of what content is being created, where it’s being distributed, and what’s overdue.
 The editorial calendar can help with ensuring deadlines are met, no one is overlapping their efforts on the same project, and if there’s a roadblock in production.

 Your brain processes visuals 60,000x faster than text—spend more time creating, less time lost in details

 Need to send an update to senior management, or provide a progress report on your content performance?
-Scrambling through spreadsheets or lists of items that you’re working on can take 10x longer since your brain has to try create a visual scene of what those list items amount to as a whole.
-Visualizing your content in a calendar format, color coded adds visual recognition, condenses the information you’re looking at in a formate that allows for understanding in 1/10th of the time.
+Scrambling through spreadsheets or lists of items that you’re working on can take 10x longer since your brain has to try to create a visual scene of what those list items amount to as a whole.
+Visualizing your content in a calendar format, color-coded, adds visual recognition, condenses the information you’re looking at in a format that allows for understanding in 1/10th of the time.

 An editorial calendar instantly provides transparency into whether you’re creating too much of one content item leaving gaps and missed opportunities to engage your audience in creative ways.

 Instantly see which of your channels have content being distributed, which sends back performance metrics on how engaged your audience is with your content based on content type.
 Need to know how well your blog posts are performing in reaching your marketing conversion goal?
 An editorial calendar provides visibility into how much effort you’re putting into blogging as well as further metrics into that particular content type compared to other content types you’re creating around it.

 Rather than using a series of disparate, unconnected tools like Excel spreadsheets or Google Docs to manage your content team, you can do it all within a single calendar